miketletts/stalelettuce/README.md

 ## Description

-stalelettuce is a package that was originally designed for exploring LeafLink's Redshift clusters from a Jupyter notebook quickly and easily with minimal code.
+stalelettuce is for exploring LeafLink's Redshift clusters from a Jupyter notebook quickly and easily with minimal code.

 ## Credentials